raihahahan/decision-maker-nextjs-client/README.md

 # decision-maker-nextjs-client
-Nextjs client for MakeMyDecision (https://github.com/raihahahan/decision-maker-api).
+Nextjs client for MakeMyDecision using the Decision Maker API (https://github.com/raihahahan/decision-maker-api).